CameronBodine/PINGMapper/docs/gettingstarted/InstallationDetailed.md

 Here is a set of installation instructions to help you get up and running with PINGMapper.
 Screenshots and additional detail are provided to aid navigating this somewhat cumbersome installation procedure.

 PINGMapper is a software (i.e. package) written in [Python](https://www.python.org/).
-PINGMapper uses a variety of Python packages ([NumPy](https://numpy.org/), [Pandas](https://pandas.pydata.org/), [Tensorflow](https://www.tensorflow.org/), etc.), or dependencies, that allow you to process Humminbird&reg sonar recordings and generate a variety of GIS datasets.
+PINGMapper uses a variety of Python packages ([NumPy](https://numpy.org/), [Pandas](https://pandas.pydata.org/), [Tensorflow](https://www.tensorflow.org/), etc.), or dependencies, that allow you to process Humminbird&reg; sonar recordings and generate a variety of GIS datasets.
 To ensure that all the dependencies are configured correctly, we will first install a software called [Miniconda](https://docs.conda.io/en/latest/miniconda.html), the lightweight version of [Anaconda](https://www.anaconda.com/).
 Miniconda allows you to create [virtual environments](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#) which are containers storing all the correct versions of the dependencies required to run Python software packages, ensuring everything runs as expected.

 After installing Miniconda, we will procede with downloading the [latest version of PINGMapper](https://github.com/CameronBodine/PINGMapper) hosted on [GitHub](https://github.com/).
 Then, we will create a virtual environment called `ping` and install all the required dependencies to run PINGMapper.